-40. The mandatory and prolonged detention of a non-citizen who enters a country without an entry permit is likely to violate the right to liberty and security of that person, in particular if it cannot be demonstrated that alternative and less intrusive measures are available.73 Although article 9 of the International Covenant on Civil and Political Rights and other instruments of human rights and refugee law allow for the administrative detention of immigrants under certain circumstances, the Human Rights Committee has noted that that every decision to keep a person in detention should be open to review periodically so that the grounds justifying the detention can be assessed.
-In any event, detention should not continue beyond the period for which the State can provide appropriate justification.74

-- 41. More specifically, the Human Rights Committee has noted that the fact of illegal entry may indicate a need for investigation and that there may be other factors particular to the individuals, such as the likelihood of absconding and lack of cooperation, which may justify detention for a period.
-Without such factors, however, detention may be considered arbitrary, even if entry was illegal.75 The Committee has also requested that States demonstrate that there were no less invasive means of achieving compliance with immigration policies, by, for example, the imposition of reporting obligations, sureties or other conditions which would take account of individuals' deteriorating conditions.76 The Committee has also shown concern regarding the mandatory use of immigration detention centres in all cases of illegal entry, the retention of an excise zone and the non-statutory decision-making process for people who arrive by boat to the State party's territory and are taken to an island.77 - 42.
-The right to freedom of movement, which includes the right of every person to travel abroad, including departure for permanent emigration, and the right to enter one's own country, must be respected.78 While States have a legitimate interest in controlling irregular migration and strengthening border controls as one way of identifying security threats at points of entry, measures undertaken by States to secure their airports, maritime and land borders should not result in the inability of asylum-seekers and refugees to benefit from international protection.79 - 43.
-More specifically, the Human Rights Committee has shown concern for the number of legal and bureaucratic barriers which unnecessarily affect the full enjoyment of the rights of individuals to move freely, to leave a country, including their own, and to take up residence.
-These include: lack of access for applicants to the competent authorities and lack of information regarding requirements; the requirement to apply for special forms through which the proper application documents for the issuance of a passport can be obtained; the need for supportive statements from employers or family members; exact description of the travel route; issuance of passports only on payment of high fees substantially exceeding the cost of the service rendered by the administration; unreasonable delays in the issuance of ravel documents; restrictions on family members travelling together; requirement of a repatriation deposit or a return ticket; requirement of an invitation from the State of destination or from people living there; harassment of applicants, for example by physical intimidation, arrest, loss of employment or expulsion of their children from school or university; and refusal to issue a passport because the applicant is said to harm the good name of the country.80
+- 40. 40.
+The prolonged detention of a non-citizen who enters a country without an entry permit is likely to violate the right to liberty and security of that person, in particular if it cannot be demonstrated that alternative and less intrusive measures are available and is thus not necessary in all circumstances of the case.78 This is particularly relevant in the case of asylum-seekers and refugees, as seeking asylum is not an unlawful act^{.79} Mandatory and indefinite detention of asylum-seekers is arbitrary and in violation of international law.80 Although article 9 of the International Covenant on Civil and Political Rights and other instruments of human rights and refugee law allow for the administrative detention of immigrants under certain circumstances,the Human Rights Committee has noted that that every decision to keep a person in detention can be assessed.
+In any event, detention should not continue beyond the period for which the State can provide appropriate justification.81 - 41.
+More specifically, the Human Rights Committee has noted that the fact of illegal entry may indicate a need for investigation and that there may be other factors particular to the individuals, such as the likelihood of absconding and lack of cooperation, which may justify detention for a period.
+Without such factors, however, detention may be considered arbitrary, even if entry was illegal.82 The Committee has also requested that States demonstrate that there were no less invasive means of achieving compliance with immigration policies, by, for example, the imposition of reporting obligations, sureties or other conditions which would take account of individuals' deteriorating conditions.83 The Committee has also shown concern regarding the mandatory use of immigration detention centres in all cases of illegal entry, the retention of an excise zone and the non-statutory decision-making process for people who arrive by boat to the State party's territory and are taken to an island.84 - 42.
+The right to freedom of movement, which includes the right of every person to leave any country including one's own, which comprises departure for permanent emigration, and the right to enter one's own country, must be respected.85 While States have a legitimate interest in controlling irregular migration and strengthening border controls as one way of identifying security threats at points of entry, measures undertaken by States to secure their airports, maritime and land borders must not result in the inability of asylum-seekers and refugees to benefit from international protection.86